🧠 The problem: why LLMs forget everything

 Short-term memory: the context

 This is the "free" memory.
-When you chat with a chatbot, previous messages are resent to the model with each exchange.
+When you chat with a chatbot, previous messages are sent back to the model with every exchange.
 But this memory has a physical limit: the context window.

 - Claude 3.5 Sonnet: 200K tokens (~150,000 words)